igiannakas/tailscale/README.md

 ```

 This will:
-1. Download the necessary files.
+1. Stop and disable the service and timer.
-2. Move them to the correct location.
+2. Remove the service and timer files
-3. Enable and start the service and timer to fix the connectivity issue.
+3. Reload the systemd daemon